niels1004/md-notes/partial-workflows-need-help-persisting-their-state.md

 the main thread.
 This has an inherent race condition though as 3DD may be in the process of navigating to a page of a module that disallows output from other modules while it is active, e.g. the Order Form.
-In Splint Design we currently have a bug, SP-835, on this because subsequent changes in the Order Form can effectively destroy the state before it has been persisted.
+In Splint Design we currently have a bug, SP-835, related to this as subsequent changes in the Order Form can effectively destroy the state before it has been persisted.

 Unless modules that block output are going to disappear in the near future I